 Breakfast Egg Muffin Ingredients – Customize to Make it Your Own!

-To make this simple egg recipe, you will need the following ingredients.
+To make this savory breakfast muffins, you will need the following ingredients.
 This list has been provided for a quick shopping guide.
 Go to the recipe below to print or screenshot the exact amounts.

 - Ground sausage: Also labeled as ground pork in the grocery store.
 The ground sausage can be substituted with bacon to keep with the breakfast theme.
-Or you can try adding ground turkey sausage, chicken, ground beef, or even tofu (just make sure you press it before cooking).
+Or you can try adding Italian sausage, ground turkey sausage, chicken, hot sausage, ground beef, or even tofu (just make sure you press it before cooking).

 - Red bell pepper: Any bell pepper will work, but I love seeing the pop of red in these muffins.

 - Baby spinach: I used fresh baby spinach, but you can also use frozen spinach if you have it on hand.
 If you decide to use frozen spinach, make sure it is thawed and drained of any excess moisture.
 Using frozen spinach will give the muffins a more prominent spinach flavor (think spinach quiche) than if you use the fresh spinach.

 - Seasonings: I used garlic powder, onion powder, salt, and pepper.

 - Cheese: I used a sharp cheddar cheese for my breakfast muffins, but feel free to experiment with different types of shredded cheese.

 Muffin Pan – I used a standard 12 cup muffin tray.
 You could use the larger 6 cup trays or mini muffin trays, but that would change the cooking time.

 Medium Bowl – This set of mixing bowls is my favorite.